meloniq/language-bar-flags/readme.txt

 = 1.0.5 =
 * Added Slovak translation
 * Removed WP 2.8 compatibility constants
+* Changed textdomain to 'language-bar-flags', represented by constant LANGBF_TD

 = 1.0.4 =
 * Added compatibility with WP Admin bar, can use both